SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/README.md

 ## Releases

 There are currently no releases for Cinco Cloud.
-If you want to use it, you will have to go through the [manual installtion process](#getting-started).
+If you want to use or test it, you will have to go through the [manual installtion process](#getting-started).

-(Anm.
-Es gibt die Cinco Cloud Instanz auf den Lehrstuhlservern, soll die hier verlinkt werden?)

 ## Scope